-The walk is located between Killcare and Macmasters Beach and is easily accessible by car.
+Located between Killcare and Macmasters Beach, the walk is easily accessible by car.

-The trail links to other great bushwalking tracks if you'd like to walk a little longer:
+The trail links to other great bushwalking tracks if you'd like to extend your walk:

 Kariong Brook Falls is a lovely waterfall in Brisbane Water National Park.

-Surrounded by rock ledges and lush vegetation, it feels like a sanctuary away from everything.
+Surrounded by rock ledges and lush vegetation, it feels like a sanctuary.
 The beautiful swimming hole at the bottom of the fall makes it even more inviting.

 Enjoy the serenity – all you can hear is the sound of the wind and the birds chirping.